MichaelaSty/SQL-project-ENGETO/README.md

 Question 5: Does the level of GDP affect changes in wages and food prices?
 Or, if the GDP increases more significantly in one year, will this be reflected in food prices or wages in the same or the following year by a more significant increase? <br>

 #### Primary tables:
-1. czechia_payroll:
+1. czechia_payroll:<br>
-    • General description: information about wages in various sectors for the years 2000 to 2021
+    • General description: information about wages in various sectors for the years 2000 to 2021 <br>
-    • column industry_branch_code
+    • column industry_branch_code <br>
-        ◦ IS NULL: contains average wages for current year for all industry branches ◦ IS NOT NULL: wages are divided based on industry branch categories.
+        ◦ IS NULL: contains average wages for current year for all industry branches <br>
+        ◦ IS NOT NULL: wages are divided based on industry branch categories. <br>

 	I will use both condition for creation of my primary table.
 To answer research question 1 I will work with 'IS NOT NULL' condition.
-For the rest of the research question I will use condition 'IS NULL'
+For the rest of the 	research question I will use condition 'IS NULL'<br>

     • column calculation_code
         ◦ 100 Average gross monthly salary for natural person: